Mishalto/falling_sand_sim/README.md

 Falling Sand Simulator
 This project is a falling sand simulator implemented in C++ using the SFML library for graphical rendering.
-It employs a 2D grid to manage the physics of falling and interacting particles, such as sand.
-The simulator allows users to observe the behavior of particles as they fall under gravity, demonstrating basic sandbox physics through simple algorithms and standard C++ libraries.
+It employs a 2D grid to manage the behavior of particles like sand, showcasing simple sandbox algorithms with standard C++ libraries.

 Requirements:
 - Visual Studio Code with the CMake Tools extension installed